Sintra-Portugal.com

 Cruz Alta Circuit

 The Cruz Alta Circuit is a shorter route within the grounds of the Palácio da Pena.
-This 4.5-kilometre circular walk begins from the palace and passes through the highest sections of Pena Park.
+This 4.5 km circular walk begins from the palace and passes through the highest sections of Pena Park.
 This moderate difficulty trail circles the summit of Serra de Sintra, offering spectacular views across to Lisbon and the Atlantic coastline.

-The circuit's highlight is the Cruz Alta monument itself, standing at 529 metres above sea level.
+The circuit's highlight is the Cruz Alta monument itself, standing at 529 m above sea level.
 This stone cross marks Sintra's highest point and provides a natural rest stop with panoramic views.
 The trail surface alternates between well-maintained gravel paths and sections of original stone paving.
 While the route includes some elevation changes, these are generally gentle compared to other Sintra trails.
 The entire circuit typically takes 1-1.5 hours, allowing time for sightseeing and rest stops.

 Cruz Alta cross